w3c/w3c-website-redesign-documentation/_docs/2020-09-25-cms-selection-report.md

 We wanted to make sure we were not missing anything obvious so we reached out to a few experts in the field of accessibility.

 We got in touch with Cam Nicholl from the [Digital Accessibility Centre](http://www.digitalaccessibilitycentre.org/).
 She did know of one accessible
 CMS: [Jadu](https://www.jadu.net/).
-Unfortunately, Jadu is very much proprietary.
+Unfortunately, Jadu is very much closed source.
 Its code is not publicly available, and it is not possible to download a demo or access one online.

 We reached out to Susanna Laurin, from [Funka](https://www.funka.com/en/), who has been working on an EU-funded project to review CMS accessibility.
 Here is her response:

-_"Funka is investigating, auditing and testing authoring tools, as part of our consultancy assignments and in different research projects.
+> "Funka is investigating, auditing and testing authoring tools, as part of our consultancy assignments and in different research projects.
 Since 2018, we are focusing on built-in accessibility – or ”accessibility by default” – in content management systems and editors, in three different EU-funded research projects, where we cover the most used CMS in public sector in the EU (licensed as well as open source products).
-Based on our experience, I would say that none of the tools are accessible by default – they all need work arounds or tweaking to comply with accessibility requirements._
+Based on our experience, I would say that none of the tools are accessible by default – they all need work arounds or tweaking to comply with accessibility requirements.
+>

-_When it comes to the content creation environment; the ”back office” of the tools, the situation is even worse.
-We have never found a CMS that provides an accessible content creation environment at the same time as it works like a professional tool covering all the functionality I am sure W3C requires._
+> "When it comes to the content creation environment; the 'back office' of the tools, the situation is even worse.
+We have never found a CMS that provides an accessible content creation environment at the same time as it works like a professional tool covering all the functionality I am sure W3C requires.
+>

-_Of course I can’t promise that there isn’t a tool out there that we have missed, but it would have been hiding very well for the last 20 or so years."_
+> "Of course I can’t promise that there isn’t a tool out there that we have missed, but it would have been hiding very well for the last 20 or so years."

 We had a conversation with Hidde de Vries, from the [Web Accessibility initiative](https://www.w3.org/WAI/).
 He also suspected there would currently not be any CMSes that fully comply with the [Authoring Tools Accessibility Guidelines (ATAG)](https://www.w3.org/WAI/standards-guidelines/atag/).